Last updated: April 27, 2026

 The report shows what each planet is doing inside the sign it occupies.
 Sign tells you the costume; the bound ruler tells you who is directing the scene.
 A few practical cues:

 Planet in its own bound.
-A small but real strengthening.
+A small traditional strengthening.
 Most planets will not be in their own bounds.
 When they are, the placement gains weight and is flagged in gold in the table.

 Planet in a friendly bound.
 Jupiter in Venus's bound, Venus in Jupiter's bound, Mercury in Jupiter's bound: the bound ruler agrees with the planet's natural temperament, and the placement runs smoothly.